topres/cancer-diet-research/WARP.md

 ## Project Overview

-This repository is designed for analyzing scientific podcasts about cancer and diet research.
-The primary goal is to fact-check claims made in podcast episodes against peer-reviewed literature and build a knowledge base of verified scientific information.
+This repository is designed for analyzing scientific claims about cancer and diet research.
+The primary goal is to fact-check claims against peer-reviewed literature and build a knowledge base of verified scientific information.

 ## Repository Structure

-- `episodes/` - Organized by topic areas (e.g., `cancer-and-keto/`, `nutrition-myths/`)
+- `cancer-and-keto/` - Research area focused on ketogenic diet and cancer metabolism claims
-  - Each topic directory contains episode analysis files and all related assets
+  - Contains claim analysis files and all related research assets
-- `research/` - Supporting research papers, citations, and scientific references
-- `docs/` - Documentation, methodology, and analysis frameworks
+- Additional topic directories will be organized by research focus areas

 ## Source Review Guidelines